mauriziocescon/ng-playground/readme.md

 1. building blocks as functions:
     - `component`: a treble `script` / `template` / `style`,
     - `directive`: a `script` that can change the appearance or behavior of DOM elements,
+    - `derivation`: a `script` for creating computeds in templates depending on DI,
     - `fragment`: a way to capture some markup in the form of a function,
     - `**.ng` files,
 2. ts expressions with `{}`: bindings + text interpolation,
 3. extra bindings for DOM elements: `bind:`, `on:`, `model:`, `class:`, `style:`, `attr:`, `animate:`,
 4. hostless components + ts lexical scoping for templates,
-5. definition / derivation of state in templates,
-6. component inputs: lifted up + immediately available in the script,
+5. component inputs: lifted up + immediately available in the script,
-7. composition with fragments, directives and fallthrough attributes,
+6. composition with fragments, directives and fallthrough attributes,
-8. template ref,
+7. template ref,
-9. DI enhancements,
+8. DI enhancements,
-10. Concepts affected by these changes.
+9. Concepts affected by these changes.

 ## Components
 Component structure and element bindings: